-Elizabeth Obester, Rose Hill Elementary School’s new principal, and her staff have come up with a new school motto this year: “We’re all in it together.”
+Elizabeth Obester, ’s new principal, and her staff have come up with a new school motto this year: “We’re all in it together.”

 Community involvement in the school’s operations and student learning has been a big focus in the last few months, said Obester, who has been an employee of Fairfax County Public Schools for 15 years and took over as principal in Rose Hill on Aug.
 1, 2011.